1-Hour Cinnamon Rolls

 Combine milk and butter in a microwave-safe bowl.
 Heat on high for 1 minute, then remove and stir.
 Continue heating in 20 second intervals, pausing after each to stir, until the butter is melted and the milk is warm to the touch but not hot.
 If needed, let the milk mixture sit for a few minutes until it is warm but not hot.
 (It should be around 110°F.)

-In the bowl of a stand mixer (*see note below for an alternative method of making this by hand*) fitted with the dough hook attachment, add yeast and lukewarm milk mixture and stir by hand to combine.
+In the bowl of a stand mixer fitted with the dough-hook attachment, add yeast and lukewarm milk mixture and stir by hand to combine.
 Add the flour mixture and egg, and beat on medium-low speed until combined.
-If the dough is sticking to the sides of the bowl, add the remaining flour, 1/4 cup at a time, until the dough begins to form a ball and pulls away from the sides of the bowl.
+If the dough is sticking to the sides of the bowl, add the remaining flour, 1/4 cup at a time, until the dough begins to form a ball and pulls away from the sides of the bowl (up to 3.5 cups of flour total).
 Continue beating for 5 minutes on medium-low speed.
-Remove the dough hook and cover the bowl with a damp towel and let rest for 10 minutes.
+Remove dough and form it into a ball with your hands.
+Then place it in a greased bowl and cover with a damp towel.
+Let rest for 10 minutes.

 Meanwhile, make your filling by whisking together sugars and cinnamon in a bowl until combined.